bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+= 2.1.x (nnn 2015) =

+- Fixed: Mouse over (:hover state) on buttons no longer use blue background.
+Now works much better with admin themes other than the standard one.
+Fixes https://wordpress.org/support/topic/pagination-button-design.

 = 2.1.7 (September 2015) =

 - Fixed: Date and time in the log was using GMT time rather than local time.
 Could be confusing.
 Even very confusing if living in a time zone far far away from the GMT zone.